-This policy sets out Council's loan borrowing requirements, both internal and external and the use of any overdraft facility, with consideration given to the following primary objectives:
+This policy sets out Muswellbrook Shire Council's (Council's) loan borrowing requirements, both internal and external, and the use of any overdraft facility, with consideration given to the following primary objectives:

-- Ensure that all borrowings (both internal and external) are in accordance within relevant legislative provisions. - Ensure the total amount of the loan borrowings is sustainable in terms of Council's ability to meet future repayments and budgetary obligations. - To detail Council's planned financial management strategy for existing and future debt. - Minimise the cost of borrowing. - Meeting industry best practice in respect to Council's Debt Service Ratio. - Have regard to the long term and cumulative effects of Council's decisions. - Exercise reasonable care and diligence that a prudent person would exercise when borrowing funds.
+- Ensure that all borrowings (both internal and external) are in accordance with relevant legislative provisions. - Ensure the total amount of the loan borrowings is sustainable in terms of Council's ability to meet future repayments and budgetary obligations. - To detail Council's planned financial management strategy for existing and future debt. - Minimise the cost of borrowing. - Meeting industry best practice in respect to Council's Debt Service Ratio. - Have regard to the long term and cumulative effects of Council's decisions. - Exercise reasonable care and diligence that a prudent person would exercise when borrowing funds.